SciML/DiffEqGPU.jl/README.md

 This will `pmap` over the batches, and thus if you have 4 processes each with a GPU, each batch of 10,000 trajectories will be run simultaneously.
 If you have two processes with two GPUs, this will do two sets of 10,000 at a time.

+#### Optimal Numbers of Trajectories

+There is a balance between two things for choosing the number of trajectories:

+- The number of trajectories needs to be high enough that the work per kernel is sufficient to overcome the kernel call cost.
+- More trajectories means that every trajectory will need more time steps since the adaptivity syncs all solves.

+From our testing, the balance is found at around 10,000 trajectories being optimal.
+Thus for larger sets of trajectories, use a batch size of 10,000.
+Of course, benchmark for yourself on your own setup!